 5.1.
-Physical and logical interfaces with AEMO co-ordinating centres
+Physical and logical interfaces with AEMO control centres

-- (a) Where AEMO agrees to extend its WAN to DCP-DCFs, eachan Intervening Facility, the relevant DCP must establish a physical connection to an AEMO-designated port on an AEMO router for each AEMO co-ordinating centre, and it must use Ethernet and TCP/IP protocols. - (b) Where AEMO agrees that a DCP may establish a logical connection tebetween its Intervening Facility and AEMO's WAN, the DCP must do so by engaging a Telecommunications Carrier to provide a digital communications service between the DCP's DCFsIntervening Facility and an AEMO-designated network access facility.The communications service must be provided by means of:
+- (a) Where AEMO agrees to extend its WAN to DCP DCFs, eachan Intervening Facility, the relevant DCP must establish a physical connection to an AEMO-designated port on an AEMO router for each control centre, and it must use Ethernet and TCP/IP protocols. - (b) Where AEMO agrees that a DCP may establish a logical connection tobetween its Intervening Facility and AEMO's WAN, the DCP must do so by engaging a Telecommunications Carrier to provide a digital communications service between the DCP's DCFsIntervening Facility and an AEMO-designated network access facility.
+The communications service must be provided by means of a Secure Private Network unless specifically agreed under paragraph (d).